c-rack/plug_cloudflare/README.md

 ## Setup

-To use this plug in your projects, edit your mix.exs file and add the project as a dependency:
+To use plug_cloudflare in your projects, edit your `mix.exs` file and add plug_cloudflare as a dependency:

 ```elixir
 defp deps do